sydvish/burger/README.md

 Your app will store every burger in a database, whether devoured or not.

-Check out a demo of [Eat-Da-Burger](https://sydthesquid.herokuapp.com/)
+Check out a demo of Eat-Da-Burger [here](https://sydthesquid.herokuapp.com/)